Defect-induced electronic smectic state at the surface of nematic materials

 The impact of the effect we found on a given nematic system depends on the disorder strength $\sigma$ and on the nemato-elastic coupling $g$, as shown in the phase diagram of Fig. \ref{fig_phase_diagram}(b).
-FeSCs stand out as compounds with strongly coupled nematic and elastic degrees of freedom, as manifested by, e.g., the large orthorhombic distortion seen in the nematic phase \citep{Avci2012}.
+FeSC stand out as compounds with strongly coupled nematic and elastic degrees of freedom, as manifested by, e.g., the large orthorhombic distortion seen in the nematic phase \citep{Avci2012}.
 In contrast, in other tetragonal correlated systems that display nematic tendencies, such as Hg-based cuprates \citep{Murayama2019} and heavy-fermion systems \citep{Ronning2017,Seo2020}, a lattice distortion is difficult to be resolved experimentally.
-Because the period $2\pi/q_{\mathrm{smc}}$ of the smectic state can be quite long, its existence may explain why certain surface-sensitive probes, such as ARPES and STM, observe signatures consistent with nematic order above the transition temperature corresponding to the onset of a bulk orthorhombic distortion.
-Note that although we denote this a surface state, it is not restricted to the top most layer of the compound, since it penetrates somewhat into the bulk.
-While residual unintentional strain is a more straightforward explanation for these observations \citep{Rosenthal2014}, it has been convincingly ruled out in some cases \citep{PhysRevLett.121.027001}.

-A modulated electronic nematic state in FeSC has been reported by both STM and PEEM experiments \citep{Yuan2021,Li2017,Yim2018,Shimojima2021}.
-In Ref. \citep{Shimojima2021}, the modulation was found to be sinusoidal, with a long and material-dependent period.
-These properties are consistent with those of the surface smectic state derived here, which is characterized by a single modulation vector $q_{\mathrm{smc}}$ that is sensitive to the surface disorder.
-A more direct experimental verification of our proposed scenario could be attained by studying this phenomenon in epitaxially grown crystals with varying levels of disorder.
+The potentially large period $2\pi/q_{\mathrm{smc}}$ of the smectic state may explain why certain surface-sensitive probes, such as ARPES and STM, observe signatures consistent with nematic order above the temperature where a bulk orthorhombic distortion onsets.
+Among the various experimental findings that have indicated the existence of a smectic phase in FeSC \citep{Yuan2021,Li2017,Yim2018,Shimojima2021}, the PEEM data reported in Ref. \citep{Shimojima2021} provides the most straightforward platform to perform comparisons with our theory and extract relevant physical estimates.
+That work found a sinusoidal modulation of the nematic order parameter with a long and material-dependent period.
+Moreover, when Fourier-transformed to momentum space (see the SM), the PEEM data, available in \citep{shimojima_takahiro_2021_4885407}, displays a distinctive speckle pattern corresponding to a spot of size $q_{\text{smc}}$, reminiscent of our theoretically calculated nematic potential $V_{q_{x},z,z'}$.
+As shown in detail in the SM, combining the experimental results of Ref. \citep{Shimojima2021} with our theoretical model, we find two interesting results: (i) The size of a typical region of parallel stripes, observed in that work, is small enough that a homogeneous nematic phase may not be stabilized at $T_{\mathrm{nem}}$. (ii) The characteristic energy scale per defect is of the order $E_d \sim 100 \mu$eV.
+This scale is much smaller than both the Fermi energy and the bulk nematic orbital order energy splitting observed in FeSe.
+These results highlight that the smectic order is not the result of a particular defect distribution with fine-tuned disorder strength, but of the subtle effects of the long-range strain generated by the defect distribution. { }

 \widetext \onecolumngrid

 \makeatletter

 {S\arabic{equation}} {S\arabic{figure}}